 "I've got a hollow leg.
 It goes down there and I just take it off and dump it," Boggs joked to TMZ.

 In his storied career, Boggs won one World Series.
-We don’t know how many drinking contests he won, but we would guess he was undefeated on that front.
+We don't know how many drinking contests he won, but we would guess he was undefeated on that front.
+Cheers to a legendary player and beer drinker.